Skip to main content

 At this juncture, I believe a consideration of motivation is most helpful: why might one want to know everything?
 And, if one did somehow arrive at “everything,”4 what would be the nature of the satisfaction attained?

 At the root of much longing is an often indistinct but motivating belief that one, having arrived at the object of one’s desire, will no longer feel the restless discomfort of separateness.
-In this earthly city, the promise of home beguiles us, in both true and false ways—as the journeys of both Virgil’s Odysseus and Bunyan’s Christian both demonstrate.
+In this earthly city, the promise of home beguiles us, in both true and false ways—as the journeys of both Homer’s Odysseus and Bunyan’s Christian both demonstrate.

 This restlessness is the subject of much of St. Augustine’s teaching.
 His Confessions instructs with a disarmingly personal and devotional quality.
 But another one of his writings, De Doctrina Christiana, or “On Christian Teaching,”5 addresses some of these same tensions by contrasting the key notions of “use” and “enjoyment” as he instructs the reader regarding the proper understanding and interpretation of Scripture.6 In so doing, he distinguishes between the nature of “use” and “enjoyment” through the consideration of different objects of our attention, rather than simply our own attitudes toward a thing.
 This is mostly because—in his estimation—we do not always respond with affection that justly accords with the nature of an object.